VlasenkoYevhenii/book-store-app/README.md

 - Git 🔄
 - IntelliJ IDEA 🖥️

+# Installation
+- Clone the repo, run `mvn clean package` and run it in IDE.
 ## Endpoints
 - To send requests to this app's endpoints you should register a new user first.